Earn your bachelor’s degree in nursing

 - Ann Arbor

 Whether you are a current CUAA student or considering a transfer, a Bachelor of Science in Nursing from CUAA will set you on the path for lifelong fulfillment and enjoyment in profession that truly gives back.
-Find out how you can become part of the CUAA School of Nursing.
+Find out how you can become part of the Ronald and Marvel Jones School of Nursing.

 Be part of something bigger.
 Undergraduate admittance requirements are designed to attract and retain only the finest future health care professionals.
 Apply today!

-Pre-nursing students currently enrolled at CUAA, who meet all of the following minimum admission requirements, are eligible to progress and be admitted to the program.
+Pre-nursing and transfer students currently enrolled at CUAA, who meet all of the following minimum admission requirements, are eligible to progress and be admitted to the program.

 - Minimum Cumulative Grade Point Average (GPA) of 2.75

-- Minimum overall GPA of >2.75 with >C in the following courses:
+- Minimum science GPA of equal to or greater than 2.75 and a minimum of C in the following courses:

 - CHEM105 Elements of General and Biological Chemistry